redux-saga/redux-saga/docs/api/README.md

 ### `put(action)`

 Creates an Effect description that instructs the middleware to dispatch an action to the Store.
-The PUT action is run as a separate microtask and thus does not happen immediately.

 - `action: Object` - [see Redux `dispatch` documentation for complete infos](http://redux.js.org/docs/api/Store.html#dispatch)

+#### Notes

+The `put` effect is run asynchronously, i.e. as a separate microtask and thus does not happen immediately.

 ### `call(fn, ...args)`